Zack Taylor

 Research Interests

 Professor Taylor specializes in urban political economy and Canadian and comparative politics and policymaking, with an empirical focus on historical and contemporary multi-level governance of cities.
-He also pursues parallel interests in municipal campaigns and elections, local public finance, and political geography.
-Professor Taylor was the founding director of Western’s Centre for Urban Policy and Local Governance and leads NEST’s Canadian Communities Policy Observatory initiative.
-He is a Fellow at the Institute on Municipal Finance and Governance in the University of Toronto’s Munk School of Global Affairs and Public Policy and a non-practicing Registered Professional Planner.
+He also pursues parallel interests in municipal campaigns and elections, local public finance, political geography, immigration policy and politics, and the historical Census.
+Professor Taylor was the founding director and current associate director of Western’s Centre for Urban Policy and Local Governance.
+He is a Fellow at the Institute on Municipal Finance and Governance in the University of Toronto’s School of Cities and a non-practicing Registered Professional Planner.
+Since 2024, he has served as Editor-in-Chief of the journal Territory, Politics, Governance.
+Before returning to doctoral studies, Professor Taylor worked as a graphic designer and urban planner, experiences that have generated ongoing interests in place and space, as well as also data visualization and cartography.

 Graduate Supervision